Logo Copyright © 2007 NCCG - All Rights Reserved

 Q. Could you give me an example of a covenant to live a Torah principle?

 A. Yes, take alcohol, for instance.
 Giving up alcohol is required of anyone wanting to become a full member.
-A person's baptismal covenant may include the intent to give up alcohol and smoking, for example, with the understanding that when he is ready for Chrism (Confirmation) that he must actually quit.
+A person's baptismal covenant may include the intent to give up alcohol and smoking, for example, with the understanding that when he is ready for Chrism (Confirmation) or Bar/Bat-Mitzvah that he must actually quit.
 Thus his Chrism Covenant will be a covenant of action.

 Now this covenant to quit the action of drinking or smoking may not necessarily mean that he has overcome the craving to drink or smoke.
 This is an inner process which must be overcome spiritually before such a person can be considered ready for the ministry as, say, a Deacon or Deaconess.